Night of the Living Dead

 Night of the Living Dead premiered in Pittsburgh on October 1, 1968.
 It grossed domestically and internationally, earning more than 250 times its budget and making it one of the most profitable film productions of all time.
 Released shortly before the adoption of the Motion Picture Association of America rating system, the film's explicit violence and gore were considered groundbreaking, leading to controversy and negative reviews.
-It eventually garnered a cult following and critical acclaim, and has appeared on lists of the greatest and most influential films by such outlets as Empire, The New York Times and Total Film.
+It eventually garnered a cult following and critical acclaim, and has appeared on lists of the greatest and most influential films ever made by such outlets as Empire, The New York Times and Total Film.
 Frequently identified as a touchstone in the development of the horror genre, retrospective scholarly analysis has focused on its reflection of the social and cultural changes in the United States during the 1960s, with particular attention towards the casting of Jones, an African-American, in the leading role.
 In 1999, the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Film Registry.

-Night of the Living Dead created a successful franchise that includes five sequels released between 1978 and 2009, all directed by Romero.
-Due to an error when titling the original film, it entered the public domain upon release, resulting in numerous adaptations, remakes, and a lasting legacy in the horror genre.
+Night of the Living Dead created a successful franchise that includes five following films released between 1978 and 2009, all directed by Romero.
+Since the film was mistakenly created without a copyright notice, it entered the public domain upon release, resulting in numerous adaptations, remakes, and a lasting legacy in the horror genre.
 An official remake, written by Romero and directed by Tom Savini, was released in 1990.